 Kassel leads the Terps with four assists, including one against George Mason Tuesday.
 Rodkey, a sixth-year senior, has 14 in his career and is looking to top his single-season high of nine as a member of the 2008 national championship squad.

 Casey Townsend and Jason Herrick are in the middle of their third season working together up-top for the Terps.

-The pair has combined for six of Maryland's 17 goals this season.
-Each has also registered two-goal game performances in 2010 - Townsend against Northeastern and Herrick against NC State.
+The pair has combined for six of Maryland's 21 goals this season.
+Both have also registered two-goal game performances in 2010 - Townsend against Northeastern and Herrick against NC State.

 A GREAT HOME SLATE